-Ornament alliums are great for cutting and bees adore them.
-Planted in the fall for spring blooms, thesepurple pompom flowers make a dramatic statement when planted en masse.
-Even better, they’re from the onion family so they are deer- and rodent-resistant bulbs!
+Ornamental alliums are great for cutting and bees adore them, too!
+Planted in the fall for spring blooms, these purple pom-pom flowers make a dramatic statement when planted en masse.
+Even better, they’re from the onion family so they are generally deer- and rodent-resistant.

-Every fall I am seduced into planting more bulbs.
-After 30 years you would think I couldn’t possibly need any more daffodils.
-Maybe not but that doesn’t stop me from planting more.
+Every fall, I am seduced into planting more bulbs.
+After 30 years, you would think I couldn’t possibly need any more daffodils—and I really don’t—but that doesn’t stop me from planting more!

-I can’t get enough of allium.
-Distant cousins of edible allium such as onions and garlic, there are over 700 species of ornamental onions to choose from.
-Some are tiny—only 6 inches high while others grow to be over five feet tall!
-Some have nodding, bell-shaped blossoms while others look like a burst of fireworks.
+When it comes to bulbs, you have a lot choose from.
+A favorite category of mine happens to be the ornamental onions (alliums).
+Distant cousins of edible alliums such as onions and garlic, there are over 700 species of ornamental onions to choose from.
+Some are tiny—reaching only 6 inches high—while others grow to be over 5 feet tall!
+Some have nodding, bell-shaped blossoms, while others look like bursts of fireworks.

 Then there are the huge, round flowerheads that resemble chive blossoms on steroids!
-The blooms, towering high in the air and waving globes of color at the end of long, slender stalks.
-Most allium bloom later than the spring bulbs so if you need an exclamation point of color to carry your garden from daffodils to peonies, look for an allium.
+The blooms tower high in the air and wave globes of color at the end of long, slender stalks.
+Most alliums bloom later than the spring bulbs so if you need an exclamation point of color to carry your garden from daffodils to peonies, look for an allium.

-Allium look awesome on their own, or great when planted by the hundred en masse.
+Alliums look awesome on their own, or great when planted by the dozens.
 They are perfect for a naturalistic planting scheme.

 Deer- and Rodent-Resistent

-Since they are in the onion family, rodents, rabbits, and deer leave them alone, repelled by their strong flavor.
-In fact, a ring of allium might serve to protect other plants from grazers.
+Since they are in the onion family, rodents, rabbits, and deer tend to leave them alone, repelled by their strong flavor.
+In fact, a ring of allium around more vulnerable plants might serve to protect them from grazers.

-However, the flowers don’t smell “oniony” at all; most are quite pleasantly fragrant and are a favorite with bees and other beneficial insects.
+However, the flowers don’t smell “oniony” at all; most are quite pleasantly fragrant and are a favorite of bees and other pollinators.
 Although their leaves and stems give off an oniony scent when bruised, most allium flowers are sweet-scented.
 They make long-lasting cut flowers and can be dried as well.

 Best Allium Varieties